Aluminium–silicon alloys: Eutectic and near-eutectic alloys

-Hypereutectic Alloys
+Hypereutectic alloys

 Alloys with more than 13% Si are referred to as over- or hypereutectic.
 The Si content is usually up to 17%, with special piston alloys also over 20%.
-Hypereutectic alloys have very low thermal expansion and are very wear resistant.
+Hypereutectic alloys have very low thermal expansion and are very wear-resistant.
 In contrast to many other alloys, AlSi alloys do not show their maximum fluidity near the eutectic, but at 14 to 16% Si, in the case of overheating at 17% to 18% Si.
 The tendency to hot cracking is minimal in the range from 10% to 14%.
 In the case of hypereutectic alloys, the silicon crystals solidify first in the melt, until the remaining melt solidifies as a eutectic.
 For grain refinement copper-phosphorus alloys are used.
-The hard and brittle silicon leads to increased tool wear during subsequent machining, which is why diamond tools are sometimes used (See also Machinability).
+The hard and brittle silicon leads to increased tool wear during subsequent machining, which is why diamond tools are sometimes used (see also Machinability § Aluminium).

 Aluminium–silicon–magnesium alloys

 AlSiMg alloys with small additions of magnesium (below 0.3 to 0.6% Mg) can be hardened both cold and warm.
 The proportion of magnesium decreases with increasing silicon content, which is between 5% Si and 10% Si.
 They are related to the AlMgSi alloys: Both are based on the fact that magnesium silicide Mg_{2}Si is precipitated, which is present in the material in the form of finely divided particles and thus increases the strength.
 In addition, magnesium increases the elongation at break.
 In contrast to AlSiCu, which can also be hardened, these alloys are corrosion-resistant and easy to cast.
 However, copper is present as an impurity in some AlSiMg alloys, which reduces corrosion resistance.
 This applies above all to materials that have been melted from secondary aluminium.